-- Two Discovery Square a 124,000 square foot, Leadership in Energy and Environmental Design (LEED) certified medical office and lab building with connectivity to One Discovery Square, a biomedical sciences building completed in 2019. - Bryk on Broadway Apartments a workforce housing project located at the corner of North Broadway Avenue and Civic Center Drive NW that will be a six-story, mixed use building with 180 living units as well as commercial space. - Rochester Rapid Transit System Known as "Link", a 2.6 mile bus rapid transit route, which will span the length of 2nd Street, connecting downtown Rochester, the Mayo Civic Center, Cascade Lake, Mayo Clinic campuses, and the Rochester-Olmsted Government Center with seven stations. - Discovery Walk a four-block linear parkway along 2nd Avenue in downtown Rochester connecting Soldiers Field to Annenberg Plaza near Mayo Clinic
+- Soldiers Field Memorial Park Improvements This culminates a comprehensive community engagement process to reconnect to the Zumbro River, create a signature public space along the river, and open underutilized city-owned properties to future private development. - Bryk on Broadway Project A mixed-use, mixed-income apartment building consisting of 180 workforce apartments, providing rent at varying levels.
+Construction is expected to be completed the first quarter of 2023. - Rochester Rapid Transit System Known as "Link", a 2.6-mile bus rapid transit route, which will span the length of 2nd Street, connecting downtown Rochester, the Mayo Civic Center, Cascade Lake, Mayo Clinic campuses, and the Rochester-Olmsted Government Center with seven stations. - Discovery Walk A four-block linear parkway along 2nd Avenue in downtown Rochester connecting Soldiers Field to Annenberg Plaza near Mayo Clinic.

-The coronavirus pandemic the last two years has had a negative economic impact on both the community as a whole and the Utility.
-In 2021, RPU returned to prepandemic revenue levels.
-Based on the ongoing growth and stability of the service area, the impact to ratepayers, and the cost-of-service studies completed in 2020 for the Electric Utility and 2019 for the Water Utility, management recommended, and the RPU Board and Rochester City Council approved 1.5% and 2.5% general rate increases for the Electric and Water Utilities, respectively in 2022.
+Based on the ongoing growth and stability of the service area, the impact to ratepayers, and the cost-of-service studies completed in 2020 for the Electric Utility and 2022 for the Water Utility, management recommended, and the RPU Board and Rochester City Council approved 2.5% and 5.0% general rate increases for the Electric and Water Utilities, respectively in 2023.